emissary-ingress/emissary/user-guide/getting-started.md

 In just four minutes, your cluster will be routing HTTPS requests from the Internet to a backend service.

-The Ambassador Edge Stack is deployed to Kubernetes for macOS, Linux, and Windows.
-If you don't have Kubernetes, see the [other options](/user-guide/install).
+The Ambassador Edge Stack is deployed to Kubernetes via YAML for macOS, Linux, and Windows.
+For other options, such as Docker, click [here](/user-guide/install).

 ## Install with MacOS